Symmetric Rank-$k$ Methods: Minimizing Strongly Convex Function

-Note that the choice of $\eta_t$ in (\ref{eq:linear-quadra}) is crucial to achieve the convergence rate of the quasi-Newton methods.
-Applying Lemma \ref{lm:linear-quadra} with $\eta_t = 3\eta_0/2$ and combining with Lemma~\ref{lm:sr1good}, we can establish the linear convergence rate of \srk~methods as follows.
+Note that the value of $\eta_t$ in equation (\ref{eq:linear-quadra}) is crucial to describe the local convergence rates of different types of quasi-Newton methods.
+Applying Lemma \ref{lm:linear-quadra} by setting $\eta_t = 3\eta_0/2$ and combining with Lemma~\ref{lm:sr1good}, we can establish the linear convergence rate of \srk~methods as follows (see Appendix~\ref{sec:srklinear} for the detailed proof).